mspoorendonk/networkTool/CONTRIBUTING.md

    poetry run pytest
    ```

+## Releasing
+- Thoroughly test and ensure all tests complete succesfully
+- Update the version number in inno setup script.iss to a new version: #define MyAppVersion "1.1.0"
+- Build an installer by running the package.bat
+- Test the installer by running it
+- Push all changes to main
+- Tag the codebase in github with that same version number.
+- Create a new release on github with the tag and a description of the changes and upload the installe

 ## License

 By contributing to Network Tool, you agree that your contributions will be licensed under the GNU General Public License version 3.
 See the `LICENSE` file for more details.